Woojoo Na

 Natural Language Processing

-Brigade Commander Award, Republic of Korean Army Start-up competition (2021)
+Brigade Commander Award, Republic of Korea Army Start-up competition (2021)

 Fake News Detection